Simple Tips, Tricks and Techniques to Help You Last Longer in Bed

 So, what’s the answer?
-Try to take things slowly in the bedroom!
-Ease into the sexual experience and be sure to savor every moment – remind yourself that there’s no need to rush!
+Try to ease into the sexual experience and be sure to savor every moment.
+Take it slow!
 Talk to your partner and take deep breaths; notice the thoughts, feelings, and physical sensations that come up.
 Make sure that you only penetrate when your body and mind are calm and ready.

 Help Her to Orgasm First

-Rather than going straight for penetrative sex, why not see if you can help her to orgasm simply through foreplay?
-This way, by the time you go ahead with penetration you can be confident that your partner has already had some sexual satisfaction.
+Helping your partner to orgasm through foreplay can help sex last longer.
+By the time you go ahead with penetration, you can be confident that your partner has already had some sexual pleasure.

-Thinking about something boring during sex might seem like a good way to last longer, but you’d just be shooting yourself in the foot.
+Thinking about something boring during sex might be a good way to last longer for some men.
+But for others, it may cause for ejaculation to happen sooner.
 Why?
-We already mentioned developing sexual stamina is about becoming more aware of your body’s signals and sensations.
-In other words, we want to become more in-tune with our bodies, rather than disconnecting from the whole experience by thinking unsexy thoughts!
+Developing sexual stamina is about becoming more aware of your body’s signals and sensations.
+We want to become more in-tune with our bodies to have more control, rather than disconnecting.

 Drugs and Alcohol

-Some men use alcohol or other drugs, such as marijuana, to last longer in bed.
-What’s wrong with this strategy?
-First off, it is true that some men are able to last a bit longer under the influence, but for others it’s becomes another form distraction: you’re using substances that numb you and disconnect you from your body, which will take you further away from your goal of controlling ejaculation.
-Besides, researchers think that marijuana could actually make sexual dysfunction worse, not better.
-In one study, for example, men who smoked pot every day were three times more likely to have premature ejaculation, as well as orgasm issues!
+Some men successfully use alcohol and other drugs to last longer in bed.
+So, what’s wrong with this strategy?
+First off researchers believe that alcohol and marijuana could worsen sexual dysfunction.
+In one study, for example, men who smoked pot every day were three times more likely to have premature ejaculation!
 Second, if you need to get drunk or take drugs every time you plan on having sex, you’re on a one-way street to addiction and a host of other medical nightmares.